Are whitening strips (Crest Whitestrips®) bad for your teeth?

 - When applying them you must touch them.
 This may cause skin irritation.
 Or you may inadvertently transfer whitener to other objects, which may damage them.

-For some people, using whitening strips may seem more of a struggle than just using bleaching trays.
+For some people, using whitening strips is more of a struggle than just using bleaching trays.

 Different strips have different characteristics.

-It's both a strip's shape and the tackiness of its whitener that helps to hold it in place.
-And the design and formulation used with different products does vary.
-This can make some easier for some people to use than others.
+And the specific strip design and whitener formulation used with different products does vary.
+And this can make some easier to wear than others.

 If you've used strips in the past but had difficulties, the general trend nowadays (with newer versions of products) seems to be the use of a much tackier, almost adhesive-like, whitener.
+(See link above.)